Monitor and review the strategy

 - discuss new workforce and organisational issues which may have arisen.

-You should consider at the beginning of the process what qualitative and quantitative data needs to be collected, so that baseline data can be established and therefore progress measured.
+Consider at the beginning of the process what qualitative and quantitative data needs to be collected, so that baseline data can be established and progress measured.

 - Lead indicators are the ‘canary in the mine’ that help inform future activities